Docs

 The detector combines four classes of signal.
 No single signal is sufficient.
 High-confidence detection requires agreement across at least three.

-Supported toolchains
+Supported languages

-Language Toolchain Confidence Notes
+Language Source files Confidence Notes

 Automatic detection